dssg/dssg-manual/manual.md

-_We put together this manual for incoming Data Science for Social Good Fellows at the University of Chicago, but decided to publish it to the outside world in the hopes that it gives a clearer view into the DSSG program for potential future fellows, mentors, and project partners._
+_We put together this manual for incoming Data Science for Social Good Fellows at the University of Chicago.
+We are making it public to provide insight into DSSG to fellows, mentors, project partners, and anyone else interested in doing data science for social good._
 ________________
-Table of Contents
+# Table of Contents

 - [Goals of the Fellowship](#goals-of-the-fellowship)
     - [Training Our Fellows](##training-our-fellows)